Skip to content

 php artisan rconfig:download-device 1001 1002 1003 -d

-Debug without verbose output (no -d flag):
+Run without verbose output (no -d flag, for a silent production-mode test):

 Terminal window